 ESA Systems - means all hardware, software, materials and resources used by (or on behalf of) ESA to provide the Services (and includes the Web Tools).

 External Factors has the meaning given in clause 2.3(b).

-Fees - means the fees to be paid by the Customer to ESA at or about the time that the Customer submits a Customer Request for Services.
+Fees - means the fees to be paid by the individual Applicant or LEC to ESA at or about the time that the Individual Applicant or LEC submits a Request for Services.

 Force Majeure means act of God, lightning, storm, flood, fire, earthquake, explosion cyclone, tidal wave, landslide or adverse weather conditions; act of public enemy, war (declared or undeclared), act of terrorism, sabotage, blockade, revolution, riot, insurrection, civil commotion or epidemic; the effect of any applicable laws, orders, rules or regulations of any government or other competent authority; embargo, power or water shortage or lack of transportation; any External Factors; or any other event beyond the reasonable control of a party.